Erics-Barbers/erics-barbers-docs/Known Gaps and Roadmap.md

 - no booking management UI
 - no barber dashboard
 - no admin dashboard
-- no profile editing UI
+- no verified email-change flow from the account page
 - services are static and not connected to the backend
 - user feedback and validation states are inconsistent across pages